markwolfeman/ist653/assignments/homework5.markdown

 - **Due TBA**
 - This assignment is worth 10 points.
-- Email me the link to your Omeka site, plus id and password.
-I should also receive a seperate email from Omeka once you add me as a user.
+- Email me the link to your Omeka site.
 - You can work in groups and help each other on the discussion board, but you must progress with your *own* Omeka site.